 The 2020-2021 Connecticut Envirothon will be virtual!

 Both the State and National Annual programs will be held virtually this year due to the ongoing covid-19 pandemic.
-There will be more details on the competitions to come!
-In the meantime, check out our Virtual Workshop Series under the "Monthly Workshop Series" tab above.
+The Connecticut Competition format can be found under the "2021 Competition" > "General Information" tab.
+And be sure to check out our Virtual Workshop Series under the "Monthly Workshop Series" tab above.

 Five Core Topics